-- " Recognising Te Tiriti o Waitangi as the founding document of Aotearoa/New Zealand - " Upholding the principles of democracy - " Championing the cause of peace and human freedom - " Opposing and combating totalitarianism and aggression in any form
+Recognising Te Tiriti o Waitangi as the founding document of Aotearoa/New Zealand

+Upholding the principles of democracy

+- Championing the cause of peace and human freedom - Opposing and combating totalitarianism and aggression in any form.

-The NZCTU stands for all workers' Through collective bargaining and right to enjoy equal rights and opportunity at the workplace, within trade unions, and in society at large.
+The NZCTU stands for all workers' right to enjoy equal rights and opportunity at the workplace, within trade unions, and in society at large.